wp-plugins/easy-vkontakte-connect/readme.txt

 === Easy VKontakte Connect ===
 Contributors: alekseysolo
-Tags: vkontakte, autopublish, post, social, share Requires at least: 3.2
+Tags: vkontakte, vk, autopublish, post, social, share, wall, analytics Requires at least: 3.2
-Tested up to: 3.4
+Tested up to: 3.5
-Stable tag: 0.2
+Stable tag: 1.0

-This plugin allows you autopublish blog posts with pictures to VKontakte wall.
+This plugin allows you autopublish blog posts with pictures to VKontakte wall and provide VKontakte Wall Analytics.

 == Description ==

-This plugin allows you to publish posts on the VKontakte wall in automatic or manual mode, along with the images attached to post.
+This plugin allows you to publish posts on the VKontakte wall in automatic or manual mode, along with the images attached to post and provide VKontakte Wall Analytics.

 * Uses the API VKontakte
+* **NEW in 1.0** Provide VKontakte Wall Analytics: Sort group wall posts by: likes, reposts, comments, publish time
 * Automatically publish new posts on the VKontakte wall
 * Manually publish posts on the VKontakte wall
 * Publish images attached to the posts on the VKontakte wall